James Went To Berlin

 Anyone who knows me, knows I love Germany, and especially Berlin as I had the most amazing time there back in 2006 for the now-defunct Love Parade.

-So when two of my closest friends, Matt and Sam, booked flights to Berlin and asked if I wanted to join them – there was no way I could refuse.
+So when two friends, Matt and Sam, booked flights to Berlin and asked if I wanted to join them – there was no way I could refuse.
 3 days and nights in Berlin, with lots of amazing clubs and bars to visit – I got proper excited…on the day before anyway.

 I seem to have developed this inability to hold my excitement back for my adventures recently, especially this year – ideally one would go away fully stocked on sleep without a hangover.